 Exhibit Number Description

 1.1 Form of Underwriting Agreement

 3.1 Form of Amended and Restated Certificate of Incorporation

 3.2 Form of Amended and Restated By-laws

 4.1 Form of Class A Common Stock Certificate

 5.1 Opinion of Davis Polk & Wardwell

-10.1 Index License Agreement for Funds, dated as of March 18, 2000, between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A.
+10.1 Index License Agreement for Funds, dated as of March 18, 2000, between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A. ^{†}

-10.2 Amendment to Index License Agreement for Funds between Morgan Stanley Capital International and Barclays Global Investors, N.A.
+10.2 Amendment to Index License Agreement for Funds between Morgan Stanley Capital International and Barclays Global Investors, N.A. +

-10.3 Letter Agreement to Amend MSCI-BGI Fund Index License Agreement, dated as of June 21, 2001, between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A.
+10.3 Letter Agreement to Amend MSCI-BGI Fund Index License Agreement, dated as of June 21, 2001, between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A.†

-10.4 Addendum to the Index License Agreement for Funds, dated as of September 18, 2002, between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A.
+10.4 Addendum to the Index License Agreement for Funds, dated as of September 18, 2002, between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A. ^{†}

-10.5 Amendment to the Index License Agreement for Funds, dated as of December 3, 2004 between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A.
+10.5 Amendment to the Index License Agreement for Funds, dated as of December 3, 2004 between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A. [†]

-10.6 Amendment to the Index License Agreement for Funds, dated as of May 1, 2005 between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A.
+10.6 Amendment to the Index License Agreement for Funds, dated as of May 1, 2005 between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A. ^{†}

-10.7 Amendment to the Index License Agreement for Funds, dated as of July 1, 2006, between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A.
+10.7 Amendment to the Index License Agreement for Funds, dated as of July 1, 2006, between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A. [†]

-10.8 Amendment to the Index License Agreement for Funds, dated as of June 5, 2007, between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A.
+10.8 Amendment to the Index License Agreement for Funds, dated as of June 5, 2007, between Morgan Stanley Capital International Inc. and Barclays Global Investors, N.A. ^{†}

 10.9 Trademark License Agreement, dated as of March 18, 2002, between Morgan Stanley Dean Witter & Co. and Morgan Stanley Capital International Inc.

-10.10 Form of Services Agreement
+10.10 Form of Intellectual Property Agreement

-10.11 Form of Tax Sharing Agreement
+10.11 Form of Services Agreement

-10.12 Form of Shareholder Agreement
+10.12 Form of Tax Sharing Agreement

-10.13 Omnibus Equity Incentive Plan

-10.14 Director Incentive Plan

-10.15 Form of Award Agreement
+10.13 Form of Shareholder Agreement

-10.16 Form of Award Agreement
+10.14 Form of Credit Agreement

+10.15 Equity Incentive Compensation Plan

+10.16 Independent Directors' Equity Compensation Plan

 10.17 Form of Award Agreement

 10.18 Form of Award Agreement

+10.19 Form of Award Agreement

+10.20 Form of Award Agreement

 Exhibit Number Description

-Number 21.1 Subsidiaries of the Registrant
+21.1 Subsidiaries of the Registrant

 23.1 Consent of Deloitte & Touche LLP

 23.2 Consent of Davis Polk & Wardwell (included in Exhibit 5.1)

 23.3 Consent of Kenneth M. deRegt

 23.4 Consent of James P. Gorman

 23.5 Consent of David H. Sidwell

 24.1 Power of Attorney (included on signature page of initial filing)

--